 Now 48, McQuinn wanted to spend his summers closer to his Arlington home so he became a scout for the Washington Senators, concentrating on Virginia and West Virginia.
 He later scouted for the Montreal Expos before retiring from baseball in 1971 after 42 years in the game.
 He published a detailed guide to playing baseball in 1972 and delighted in giving it to any youngster who expressed an interest.

 In an interview late in life, McQuinn lamented that Lou Gehrig probably cost him four years of his big-league career.
-He expressed some bitterness that the Yankees had never taken him to spring training, despite his outstanding years in the minor leagues.6 McQuinn also had little use for Commissioner Kenesaw M. Landis, who refused to allow the Yankees to reacquire him from the Browns in 1939 when the American League enacted its one year no-trade-with-the-pennant-winner rule.
+He expressed some bitterness that the Yankees had never taken him to spring training, despite his outstanding years in the minor leagues.30 McQuinn also had little use for Commissioner Landis, who refused to do anything when the Yankees violated baseball rules in sending him to the Browns in 1937.

 McQuinn’s major-league career spanned 12 years and four teams.
 He ended with a lifetime batting average of .276 with 1,588 hits in 1,550 big-league games.
 Although it was not as uncommon then as it is now, he walked more times (712) than he struck out (634).
 He is most remembered as a stalwart of some mediocre St. Louis Browns clubs in the late 1930s and early 1940s and as the star of the 1944 World Series.
 But he had a major impact on the ’47 Yankees’ run to the pennant after Yankees manager Bucky Harris plucked him off the scrap heap.

 McQuinn died on December 24, 1978, in Alexandria, Virginia, of complications from a stroke.
 He was 68 years old.